About Us

 Our Services

-QLaw offers a wide range of services to 2SLGBTQIA+ communities in Washington, including direct legal services, trainings, consulting, advocacy, litigation support, amicus work, and impact litigation.
+QLaw Foundation offers a wide range of services to 2SLGBTQIA+ communities in Washington, including free consultations with an attorney, attorney referrals, trainings and presentations, legislative advocacy, litigation support, and amicus work.

 QLaw Foundation was founded in 2008 as a community-oriented sibling organization to the QLaw Association of Washington, the LGBTQ+ bar association for Washington’s lawyers and legal professionals.
 While our organizations maintain separate boards and finances, we often work cooperatively on advocacy projects related to LGBTQ2S+ rights.
 Our LGBTQ2S+ Legal Clinic opened its doors in July 2009, and was almost entirely volunteer-run until January 2019.
 Since then, QLaw Foundation has expanded its legal services to include providing community legal resources, attorney and court trainings, systemic advocacy, and impact litigation.
 We are proudly an organization that is run by, for, and about 2SLGBTQIA+ communities, grounded in and accountable to community relationships, centering the inherent wisdom our communities hold, and working for racial justice.